lindybner/js-multiply-divide/README.md

-# js-multiply-divide
+# JavaScript Multiplication &amp; Division

 Exercis: Write a JavaScript program to calculate multiplication and division of two numbers (input from the user).